CESNET/libnetconf/README.md

 (https://github.com/CESNET/libyang) library. [libnetconf2](https://github.com/CESNET/libnetconf2)
 is already quite mature, but is still missing server-side notifications.
 Also, **libnetconf2** does not include NETCONF datastore implementation.
-So, if you either want to build a NECTONF client or a NETCONF server without notifications (for now) and with your own datastores, it is recommended to use **libnetconf2** instead **libnetconf**.
+So, if you either want to build a standard NETCONF client or a NETCONF server without notifications (for now) and with your own datastores, it is recommended to use **libnetconf2** instead **libnetconf**.
 Examples of applications build on **libnetconf2** are [netopeer2](https://github.com/CESNET/netopeer2) server and CLI.